finom/vovk/docs/docs/vovk-architecture.md

 # The Vovk Architecture

 **Vovk.ts** combines back-end and front-end code into one code base.
-The logical parts of the app are split into folders called "modules" (or "virtual modules") given them corresponding name.
-The folders are split into "things" such as user, post, comment, app settings, auth features etc. Besically "a thing" can belong to 2 categories:
+The logical parts of the app are split into folders called "modules" (or "virtual modules") given them corresponding name such as user, post, comment, app settings, auth features etc. Besically a module can belong to 2 categories:

-1. An entity (a model) like "user" or "post" requires to put all or most of the user code into "user" folder.
+1. An entity (a model) like "user" ("post", "comment" etc) requires to put all or most of the user code into "user" folder.
 1. Anything what doesn't belong to some specific entity: app settings, auth, AI stuff...
 The typical structure of the app would look like that:

 ```